Detecting long-range dependence in non-stationary time series: Finite sample properties

 \subsection{Data examples}

-As an illustration we apply our test to two different datasets.
-The first contains annual flow volume of the Nile River at Aswan Egypt between the years 1871 and 1970 while the second data set contains 2048 squared log-returns of the IBM stock between July $15$th $2005$ and August $30$th $2013$ which were already discussed in the introduction.
-Both time series are depicted in Figure \ref{twodatasets}, and in the case of Nile River data our test statistic $\sqrt{T} \hat F_T/\sqrt{\hat W_{T}}$ equals -1.9 for $M=4$, which is far below every reasonable critical value and yields a p-value of $0.971$.
-This implies that the null hypothesis of a non-stationary short-memory model can not be rejected for this dataset, which is in line with the findings of \cite{Yau2012} who obtained p-values larger than $0.7$ for their likelihood ratio approach and the CUSUM procedure of \cite{horvarth2006}.
-The test of \cite{baekpipi} does not reject the null hypothesis as well, since the p-value equals $0.944$.
+{\bf Testing:} As an illustration we apply the new test to two different datasets, where in both examples the mean function has been estimated as described in Section \ref{sec3}.
+As pointed out in the previous section the quality of predictions can be improved, if long range dependence is present in non stationary data and considered in the predictions.
+For this reason the test proposed in this paper can be useful to obtain more accurate forcasts. \\ The first data set contains annual pinus longaeva tree ring width measurements at Mammoth Creek, Utah, from 0 A.D. to 1989 A.D. while the second data set contains 2048 squared log-returns of the IBM stock between July $15$th $2005$ and August $30$th $2013$ which was already discussed in the introduction.
+Both time series are depicted in Figure \ref{twodatasets}, and in the case of the tree ring data our test statistic $\sqrt{T} \hat F_T/\sqrt{\hat W_{T}}$ equals 17.8 for $M=4$ and yields a p-value $\approx 0$.
+This implies that the null hypothesis of a non-stationary short-memory model has to be rejected for this dataset, which coincides with the results of the tests in \cite{baekpipi} and \cite{Yau2012}.
+Their test statistics have the values 3.49 and 9.37 and p-values of $0.00024$ and $0$ corresponding to the local Whittle and likelihood ratio approach, respectively.
+The CUSUM procedure of \cite{horvarth2006} yields a value of $0.906$ for the test statistic and does not reject the null hypothesis at even $10\%$ nominal level.
+This result is possibly due to the low power of this test as remarked in Section \ref{Simulation results}.